 Solicitors with more than two years' experience usually earn

-Pay for solicitors varies depending on their experience, what organisation they work for, and what region they work in.
+Pay for solicitors varies depending on their experience, the organisation they work for, and the region they work in.

 What you will do

 Solicitors may do some or all of the following:

 - give legal advice to clients, including families, businesses and individuals

 - research and study details of the law and examine legal arguments

 - prepare legal documents such as wills and affidavits